Monroe Doctrine: Roosevelt Corollary

-The doctrine's authors, chiefly future president and then secretary of state John Quincy Adams, saw it as a proclamation by the U.S. of moral opposition to colonialism, but it has subsequently been re-interpreted and applied in a variety of instances.
-As the U.S. began to emerge as a world power, the Monroe Doctrine came to define a recognized sphere of control that few dared to challenge.
+The doctrine has subsequently been reinterpreted and applied in a variety of instances.
+As the U.S. began to emerge as a world power, the Monroe Doctrine came to define a recognized sphere of influence that few dared to challenge.

 Before becoming president, Theodore Roosevelt had proclaimed the rationale of the Monroe Doctrine in supporting intervention in the Spanish colony of Cuba in 1898.
 The Venezuela crisis of 1902–1903 showed the world that the U.S. was willing to use its naval strength to intervene to stabilize the economic affairs of small states in the Caribbean and Central America if they were unable to pay their international debts, in order to preclude European intervention to do so.
 The Venezuela crisis, and in particular the arbitral award, were key in the development of the Corollary.

 In Argentine foreign policy, the Drago Doctrine was announced on December 29, 1902, by Argentine foreign minister Luis María Drago.
 The doctrine itself was a response to the actions of Britain, Germany, and Italy, which, in 1902, had blockaded Venezuela in response to the Venezuelan government's refusal to pay its massive foreign debt that had been acquired under previous administrations before President Cipriano Castro took power.
 Drago set forth the policy that no European power could use force against an American nation to collect debt owed.
 Roosevelt rejected this policy as an extension of the Monroe Doctrine, declaring, "We do not guarantee any state against punishment if it misconducts itself".